 Musical Alphabet Practice Games

 Enjoy learning the Musical Alphabet together.
-Here are some games you can play to help your child learn the musical alphabet.
+Here are some games you can play to help your child learn alphabet of music.

 Players sit on the floor either face-to-face (2 players) or in a circle (3+ players) with enough space between them to roll a ball.
 Take a small ball and roll the ball to your partner, or to anyone in the circle, saying any letter in the musical alphabet.
 The next person says the next letter, rolling the ball either back to their partner or to someone else in the circle.
 Continue rolling and saying each letter, stepping up, in the musical alphabet.
 Then try stepping down, skipping up, and skipping down.